Cognoscan/dynamic-lru-cache/README.md

 caching will be small.
-Good use cases: parsing large data structures that frequently cross-reference the same data chunk, reading a set of dictionary-compressed files where there are several different but shared dictionary, reading many files that all refer to shared parser profiles (eg. color profiles in images), etc.
+Good use cases: parsing large data structures that frequently cross-reference the same data chunk, reading a set of dictionary-compressed files where there are several different but shared dictionaries, reading many files that all refer to shared parser profiles (eg. color profiles in images), etc.

 Sure, a fixed size cache that stores "seen once" items would also work, but the